GoogleCloudPlatform/retail-data-to-ai-workshop/README.md

 This repository hosts `tutorials for LLM powered data & AI products` that can be leveraged in a Data-to-AI estate on Google Cloud.

 ## 1. Features <br>
-(1) **Part 1: Learning modules** - each covering a practical problem to be solved, architecture & considerations, code and configuration, and comprehensive instruction manuals, links to product documentation, and best practices for an immersive learning experience. <br>
+(1) **Part 1: Learning modules** - each covering a practical problem to be solved, architecture & considerations, code and configuration, and comprehensive instruction manuals, links to product documentation, and best practices for an immersive learning experience.
+The learning modules prepare you to build the solution featured in Part 2.<br>

 (3) **Part 2: Capstone solution** - Fully functional multi-agent, autonomous agent `retail supply chain solution` (with public/synthetic data) for preventing stockouts featuring the best of breed data and agent development techncial stack on Google Cloud. <br><br>
 In some cases, the latest features are showcased, in public preview, and may also include features in private preview.<br>